 Synthetic waxes, often called sealants, serve the same purpose as natural waxes.
 However, they are often formulated with superior durability.
 Most commonly, synthetic waxes contain polymers or acrylic compounds to create a sophisticated surface coating with exceptional gloss and slickness.

 Ask any professional or enthusiast detailer which is better, wax or sealant, and you’re likely to get something that sounds like a sermon.
 Detailers, both professional and enthusiast, can be quite passionate about their choice of wax.

-This article has given you a very small glimpse of the hundreds of products the car care industry has to offer.
+This article has given you a small glimpse of the many products the car care industry has to offer.
 Good car detailing requires a little knowledge of chemistry.
-I hope I have provided you with enough information to understand the basics of cleaning and detailing.
+I hope that I’ve provided you with enough information to understand the basics of cleaning and detailing.

-Please beware of gimmicks and "snake oil".
-Unfortunately, mixed in with many great products are an equal number of bad products with fancy marketing.
+Mixed in with many great products are, unfortunately, an equal number of bad products with fancy marketing.
 Hype abounds in the detailing chemicals and supply industry.
-If it sounds too good to be true, it is.
-Don't be a victim of the car salesman trying to sell you a lifetime sealant and interior protection for $300 to $600.
-Do it yourself with good products and save.
+If it sounds too good to be true, it probably is.

 Your next step is to learn proper Car Washing and Drying techniques to avoid damaging your car’s paint finish.